KobeW50/visiontq.github.io/_posts/2025-06-01-free-alternatives-to-save-wizard.md

 ## What does the bot do?

 These bots help you modify PlayStation game saves by allowing you to re-sign and re-region them, among other features.
-They handle PS4 saves using a jailbroken PS4.
+The bots use a jailbroken PS4 in the backend to process encrypted saves — but you as the user do not need a jailbroken console.
+All you do is upload your saves.

 ---